willcruise/gomcts/configs/README.md

 ## Notes

 - Command-line arguments always override config file values
-- Worker count should match CPU core count for best performance
+- **Worker count should match CPU core count** (6 cores on Jetson Orin Nano = 6 workers max)
+  - Using more workers than cores causes context switching overhead and slows down training
+  - Using fewer workers wastes CPU capacity
 - Larger `mcts_batch_size` uses more GPU but may not always be faster
+  - For MCTS, CPU is usually the bottleneck, not GPU
+  - Batch sizes of 128-512 are typically optimal
 - Enable `eval_every` for long training runs to ensure quality improvements